markondej/phase_correl/README.md

 Next, 2D Fourier transform is applied on each of them, normalised cross power spectrum is computed, and inverted 2D Fourier transform is applied.
 Finally algorightm searches for a peak in obtained matrix, where offset of peak found should match shift between images.

+## Used FFT algorithm

+For sake of simplicity used FFT is based on Radix-2 Cooley-Tukey alogrithm with input order calculation (not bit-reverse approach).
+Earlier versions (see: tags) have used recursive algorithm which (combined with large input images) might cause heap-overfill errors.
+Input order may be precalculated and more efficient radix may be used in order to improve performance.

 ## How to compile

 Simply clone this repository on linux machine by typing: